Independence. It Matters.

 We are an independent 501(c)3 nonprofit organization operating out of Longview, Texas.
 We are run by East Texans for East Texans with a staff and board of directors who live in this area.
 We are not a chapter of or affiliated with any national Alzheimer’s organizations.
 This means, our fundraising and programmatic priorities are not dictated by a board of directors out of state, or even out of town.
 Having autonomy means we keep every dollar in East Texas to support you, our neighbors and friends.

 Founded in 2017, the East Texas Alzheimer’s Alliance (ETAA) is a vibrant consortium of local community organizations and individuals.
-The mission of ETAA is to immediately improve the lives of caregivers and patients in East Texas affected by Alzheimer’s disease or related dementias.
+The mission of ETAA is to provide unwavering support, resources, and education to individuals, families, and caregivers affected by Alzheimer’s disease and other dementias in east Texas.
 We place a special emphasis on caring for the caregiver.

 The ETAA Board of Directors is comprised of doctors, attorneys, caregivers, hospice providers, long-term care professionals and your neighbors who recognized a critical need in the community for local services.